Azov: Archaeological digs

 In autumn 2000, Thor Heyerdahl wanted to further investigate his idea that Scandinavians may have migrated from the south via waterways.
-He was on the trail of Odin (Wotan), the Germanic and Nordic god of the mythologies of the early Norse Eddas and Sagas.
+He sought the origin of Odin (Wotan), the Germanic and Nordic god of the mythologies of the early Norse Eddas and Sagas.
 According to Snorri Sturluson, the Icelandic author of an Edda and at least one Saga, who wrote in the 13th century, Odin was supposed to have migrated from the region of the Caucasus or the area just east of the Black Sea near the turn of the 1st century CE.
 Heyerdahl was particularly interested in Snorri's reference to the land of origin of the Æsir people.
 Heyerdahl wanted to test the veracity of Snorri's claims and as a result, organized the Joint Archaeological Excavation in Azov in 2001.
 He had wanted to undertake a second excavation the following year, but it never happened due to his death in April 2002.

 Fortress

 In 1471, the Ottoman Empire gained control of the area and built the strong fortress of Azak (Azov).
 The fort blocked the Don Cossacks from raiding and trading in the Black Sea.
 The Cossacks attacked Azov in 1574, 1593, 1620, and 1626.
 In April 1637, three thousand Don Cossacks and four thousand Zaporozhian Cossacks besieged Azov.
 The Turks had four thousand soldiers and two hundred cannons.
-The fort fell on June 21 and the Cossacks sent a request to the Tsar for re-enforcements and support.
+The fort fell on 21 June and the Cossacks sent a request to the Tsar for re-enforcements and support.
 A commission recommended against this because of the danger of war with Turkey and the poor state of the fortifications.
 In June 1641, Hussein Deli, Pasha of Silistria, invested the fort with 70,000–80,000 men.
 In September, they had to withdraw because of disease and provisioning shortfalls.
 A second Russian commission reported that the siege had left very little of the walls.
 In March 1642, Sultan Ibrahim issued an ultimatum and Tsar Mikhail ordered the Cossacks to evacuate.
 The Turks reoccupied Azov in September 1642.

 In 1693, the garrison of the fortress was 3,656 of whom 2,272 were Janissaries.

 The fortress, however, had yet to pass through many vicissitudes.
 During the Azov campaigns of 1696, Peter the Great, who desired naval access to the Black Sea, managed to recover the fortress.
 Azov was granted town status in 1708, but the disastrous Pruth River Campaign constrained him to hand it back to the Turks in 1711.
 A humorous description of the events is featured in Voltaire's Candide.
 During the Great Russo-Turkish War, it was taken by the army under Count Rumyantsev and finally ceded to Russia under the terms of Treaty of Kuchuk-Kainarji (1774).
 For seven years Azov was a seat of its own governorate, but with the growth of neighboring Rostov-on-the-Don it gradually declined in importance.
 The Germans and Austrians occupied Azov in 1917–1918, during World War I. It was occupied by the Germans between July 1942 and February 1943 during World War II.